 While the graph shows some ups-and-downs for the TSX and the S&P, overall they both have been rising for many years.
 The last big downturn was in 2008.
-To some extent it just feels like “we’re due” for a correction.
+To some extent it just felt like “we were due” for a correction.
 In 2008, the TSX lost 35% of its value, so it’s natural to be concerned for your nest egg.
 At the same time, if you had pulled out of the stock market at the end of 2018 when prices started to drop, you would have missed out on a great year in 2019.

-Will the Stock Market Crash in 2020?
+Will the Stock Market Crash?

 Remember the final three months of 2018?
 Look at how far the stock market index fell then!
 The TSX fell about 13%, and the S&P fell about 14% before the end of 2018.